 2021-01-13: Totally forgot to include both Battlefield 4 and Battlefield 1.

-- 3 out of 10 Season 1( ): the self mocking humor is funny, but the gameplay is monotonous.
+- 3 out of 10 Season 1( ): the self-mocking humor is funny, but the gameplay is monotonous.

 - Abzu( ): Underwater abstract exploration.
-Due the short length, it was ok.
+Due to the short length, it was ok.

 - Battlefield 1( ): the best in the series.
-The split stories, all good, allowed to explore multiple game plays.
+The split stories, all good, allowed me to explore multiple gameplays.

-- Battlefield 4( ): really bad.
+- Battlefield 4( ): awful.
 The invincible hero trope to the last moment.
 Cinematic after cinematic.

-- Control( ): it was in my wish list for quite some time, then Epic gave it for free.
+- Control( ): it was on my wish list for quite some time, then Epic gave it for free.
 However, I must admit it was a bit off for me.
-The weird story was never fulfilling, the levels and flow was a bit repetitive.
-My impression that Jesse, the protagonist, was at the same time omniscient and suffering an amnesia.
-The Dr Casper Darling (played by Matthew Porretta) was a fun character though.
+The weird story never fulfilled me, and the levels and flow were a bit repetitive.
+My impression is that Jesse, the protagonist, was at the same time omniscient and suffering from amnesia.
+Dr. Casper Darling (played by Matthew Porretta) was a fun character though.

 - Cyberpunk 2077( ) I enjoyed quite a lot.
 Finished every single quest.
 Still, expectations were higher.

 - Gunpoint( ): quick, easy, and charming puzzle-platformer.

 - Hyper Light Drifter( ): loved by many.
 Not me.
 Hard and confusing, despite beautiful.
 I gave up.

 - Imperialism 2( ): finally played to the end the other day.
 The clunky old graphics and controls get a bit in the way.

-- Little Nightmares( )Little Nightmares( ) (as watcher): I’ve made my wife to play this, a bit every night.
+- Little Nightmares( )Little Nightmares( ) (as watcher): I’ve made my wife play this, a bit every night.
 Despite the lack of gamer’s finger coordination, she did fine and loved it.
 We will definitively play the second installment eventually.

-- Offworld Trading Company( )(campaign mode): the campaign mode lacks the openness and do not add a great story to compensate.
+- Offworld Trading Company( )(campaign mode): the campaign mode lacks openness and does not add a great story to compensate.

 - Quadrilateral Cowboy( ): this very quirky game about hacking and programming.
 Very experimental, both for visual and gameplay.

 - Tell Me Why( ): my wife played this game with me.
-She loved the theme but she really sucks with the camera controls.
+She loved the theme, but she really sucks with the camera controls.
 We talked about the themes and storylines for weeks.
-I decided to be by her side to help her play the amazing Life is Strange, because she was liking the game but associated it with the mental gymnastics to just make the character walk.
+I decided to be by her side to help her play the amazing Life is Strange because she was liking the game but associated it with mental gymnastics to just make the character walk.

 - Tharsis( ): a survival digital board game.
 We have to manage action points, mitigate bad dice rolls and survive for about 5 turns.
 Short and agonizing.

-- Watch Dogs 2( ): after playing a couple of Ubisoft open world games lately (1 FarCry’s, 2 Assassin’s Creeds’ just the last 2 years), I was expecting the same generic main protagonist and blend story.
-But I was genuinely liked this entry.
+- Watch Dogs 2( ): after playing a couple of Ubisoft open-world games lately (1 FarCry, and 2 Assassin’s Creed in just the last 2 years), I was expecting the same generic main protagonist and blend story.
+But I genuinely liked this entry.
 Marcus is a likable dude and despite the exaggerated characterization of hackers, it had several storylines right.

 Most of them I barely started.
 Just to check the general flow or if it was working at all.
 Some It’s WIP.
 Few are collecting dust.

-- 3 out of 10 Season 2( ): the same of the first season.
+- 3 out of 10 Season 2( ): the same as the first season.
 Funny and awkward.
 About to finish.

 - A Plague Tale Innocence( ): beautiful production.
-Played just first couple levels.
+Played just the first couple of levels.

 - Assassin’s Creed 3: It’s a big cut scene with some on-rails gameplay.
 Hated so far. :(

 - Astrologaster( ): indie small game.
 Crazy humor.
 I liked it very much so far.

-- Blair Witch( ): did not care much of the lore, but it’s a nice horror game.
+- Blair Witch( ): did not care much about the lore, but it’s a nice horror game.

-- Black Mesa( ): the official/non-official Half Life 1 remake.
+- Black Mesa( ): the official/non-official Half-Life 1 remake.
 The original one I did not play at the time.
-This remake is really good!
+This remake is superb!

 - Crying Suns( ): very similar to FTL, with a delightful story and context.
-My current run is in the Chapter 4 and about to finally finish.
+My current run is in Chapter 4 and about to finally finish.

-- Ghostrunner: 3D puzzle game action game.
+- Ghostrunner( ): 3D puzzle game action game.
 Think about 3D Super Meat Boy.

 - GRIS: beautiful first level.

-- Heaven’s Vault : highly anticipated game, played a bit and liked the story so far.
-As far I can tell, there is space for multiple runthroughs to explore all possible branches (not sure if I would do it).
+- Heaven’s Vault( ): highly anticipated game, played a bit and liked the story so far.
+As far I can tell, there is space for multiple run-throughs to explore all possible branches (not sure if I would do it).

-- Just Cause 4:( ): repetitive like it’s predecessor.
+- Just Cause 4:( ): repetitive like its predecessor.
 But it was crashing too many times.
 Hardly coming back.

 - Observation( ): excellent storytelling, despite the clunky controls.

-- Overcooked 2( ): my family loved it and I’m trying to play the campaign with my wife
+- Overcooked 2( ): my family loved it, and I’m trying to play the campaign with my wife

-- Snake Pass( ): 3D puzzle game, installed to play with my nephews, but it’s controllers and specially the camera, are too clunky and annoying.
+- Snake Pass( ): 3D puzzle game, installed to play with my nephews, but its controllers, and especially the camera, are too clunky and annoying.

 - Supraland( ): from nowhere, this game is surprisingly hard and much longer than I anticipated.
-Still, I’m loving the sarcastic tone and the bucket load of jokes.
+Still, I’m loving the sarcastic tone and the bucketload of jokes.

 - Sherlock Holmes: Crimes and Punishments( ): the best game in the series.
 4 cases with somewhat similar mechanics and styles.
 Just one to go.

 - The Stillness of the Wind: installed.

 - Unravel Two( ): still to finish with my wife.
-She struggle to use the joystick, but this game is quite forgiving, due the slow pace.
+She struggles to use the joystick, but this game is quite forgiving, due to the slow pace.
 The light story allows infrequent plays.

-- Wilmot’s Warehouse: it works.
+- Wilmot s Warehouse: it works.
 It’s all that I can tell so far.